 2.1 No knowledge

 Recall that people are only guilty under this statute if they commit an act knowingly.
-“Knowingly” means that a person must have a general awareness of his/her actions or the circumstances involved.ii This means it is always a defense for accused people to show that they did not act knowingly.
+“Knowingly” means that a person must be aware of his/her actions or circumstances.ii This means it is always a defense for accused people to show that they did not act knowingly.

 For example, people are not guilty of interfering with a court proceeding if they were not aware that: